plan-systems/design-docs/README.md

 In addition to the entry protocol a channel is assigned, a PLAN channel is _also_ assigned an owning access control channel (ACC) that specifies channel permissions, limits, and behaviors.
 A channel's controlling ACC, like all channels, also cites its own controlling ACC, and so on — up to the community's root ACC.
 A community's root ACC, is one of several "hard&nbsp;wired" channels that serve core community functions and can only be altered by community admins.
 Another such channel, for example, is the community registry channel, containing the member ID and public keys of each community member.
 Functions such as community member key recovery (i.e. a member "epoch" change) and other forms of private key exchange are carried out through community channels explicitly reserved for these purposes.

 Like IRC, channels can be public ("public" only to members in that community in this case since all of PLAN's community traffic is encrypted), or they can be private where entry content is encrypted.
 Only community members that have explicitly been given the channel's key have the ability to decrypt channel content.
 Also, although channels are fundamentally append-only, channels can be set so that new entry content can replace past content, allowing past entries to be edited (though past entries will naturally remain).
-The flexibility of a channel's protocol identifier plus the open/pluggable nature of PLAN's entry headers forms a powerful _superset_ of HTTP — all designed to be represented and interacted with via a local, graphical, high-performance interface.
+The flexibility of a channel's protocol identifier plus the rich and flexible nature of PLAN's [interoperable data structures](PLAN-Applied.md#Interoperable-Data-Structures) make PLAN's channel system dynamic and extensible — designed to be represented and interacted with via a local, graphical, high-performance interface.

 Moment to moment, each `pnode` in a given community:
    - Merges newly appearing community channel entries from the storage layer into the community repo layer